 The content is collected manually.
 Further information and metadata are derived according available metadata and header analysis.
 If you want to provide additional input, please get in touch with me via firstname.lastname@example.org.
 Additional content, views and also edit facilities will be added in the future.

-A new article about Open Source news is available.
-Additionally the update dates are refreshed as well as the conference videos counts.
+A new article about Open Source news is now available.
+The update dates and conference video counts have also been refreshed.

-A new education page has been added (More->Education).
-Additionally, the videos from the R in Pharma conference and also the latest R Adoption Series videos has been added under More->Conf.Videos!
+Added a new Education page (More->Education).
+Also added the latest videos from the R in Pharma conference and the R Adoption Series under More->Conf.Videos!

-The OpenStudyBuilder open-source MDR is released to allow ultimate collaborations!
-Additionally the defineR package is available to create define.xml and CDISC-ODM-XML-CRF-SDTM-Annotations can be used to work with ODM for CRFs.
+Released the OpenStudyBuilder open-source MDR to enhance collaborations!
+Also, the defineR package is now available for creating define.xml, and CDISC-ODM-XML-CRF-SDTM-Annotations can be used to work with ODM for CRFs.

-DDF, CORE and SAS CST are now available as open source!
-Video updates are done: SAS Global Forum 2020 now also included in 'More->Conf.
-Videos' - enjoy watching!
+DDF, CORE, and SAS CST are now available as open source!
+Updated videos, including SAS Global Forum 2020, are now included in 'More->Conf.
+Videos'.
+Enjoy watching!

-The eBook 'R for CSR and Submission' has been included into the tools.
-Elsewise I am waiting for the following huge tools to get live which are CORE, DDF and the OpenStudyBuilder!
+Included the eBook 'R for CSR and Submission' into the tools.
+Currently waiting for the following major tools to go live: CORE, DDF, and the OpenStudyBuilder.